TheThingGoesSkra/Kali-Tools-Installation/README.md

   - Http-request-maker
   - Wappalyzer

-It can fetch the burp certificate too in order to configure the proxie in firefox via a new profile.
+It can fetch the burp certificate too in order to configure the proxy in firefox via a new profile.
 Of course, the burp certificate is also registred in the system's certificate store to be handled by other programs.

 Thus, three aliases are configured: